onsi/ginkgo/index.md

     When watching packages, Ginkgo also watches those package's dependencies for changes.
 The default value for `--depth` is `1` meaning that only the immediate dependencies of a package are monitored.
 You can adjust this up to monitor dependencies-of-dependencies, or set it to `0` to only monitor the package itself, not its dependencies.

+- `--watchRegExp=WATCH_REG_EXP`

+    When watching packages, Ginkgo only monitors files matching the watch regular expression for changes.
+The default value is `\.go$` meaning only go files are watched for changes.

 **Flaky test mitigation:**

 - `--flakeAttempts=ATTEMPTS`